 Judicial Crisis Network’s Carrie Severino didn’t exactly have her Cecile B. DeMille closeup moment during the Amy Coney Barrett confirmation hearings.
-But it was hard to miss her.
+But it was not hard to miss her.

 Severino’s name was frequently invoked during the hearings by Justice Barrett’s opponents.
 Senator Sheldon Whitehead, the Rhode Island Democrat, for example, portrayed Severino as part of a “dark money” conspiracy plotting to get Barrett on the Supreme Court.